huggingface/transformers/docs/source/en/tasks/object_detection.md

 require at least one GPU.

 Training involves the following steps:
-1. Load the model with [AutoModelForObjectDetection](https://huggingface.co/docs/transformers/main/en/model_doc/auto#transformers.AutoModelForObjectDetection) using the same checkpoint as in the preprocessing.
+1. Load the model with [`AutoModelForObjectDetection`] using the same checkpoint as in the preprocessing.
-2. Define your training hyperparameters in [TrainingArguments](https://huggingface.co/docs/transformers/main/en/main_classes/trainer#transformers.TrainingArguments).
+2. Define your training hyperparameters in [`TrainingArguments`].
-3. Pass the training arguments to [Trainer](https://huggingface.co/docs/transformers/main/en/main_classes/trainer#transformers.Trainer) along with the model, dataset, image processor, and data collator.
+3. Pass the training arguments to [`Trainer`] along with the model, dataset, image processor, and data collator.
-4. Call [train()](https://huggingface.co/docs/transformers/main/en/main_classes/trainer#transformers.Trainer.train) to finetune your model.
+4. Call [`~Trainer.train`] to finetune your model.

 When loading the model from the same checkpoint that you used for the preprocessing, remember to pass the `label2id` and `id2label` maps that you created earlier from the dataset's metadata.
 Additionally, we specify `ignore_mismatched_sizes=True` to replace the existing classification head with a new one.